Pleat: Trousers

 Pleats just below the waistband on the front of the garment are typical of many styles of formal and casual trousers including suit trousers and khakis.
 There may be one, two, three, or no pleats, which may face either direction.
-When the pleats open towards the pockets they are called reverse pleats (typical of khakis and corduroy trousers) and when they open toward the zipper, they are known as forward pleats.
+When the pleats open towards the pockets they are called reverse pleats (typical of khakis and corduroy trousers) and when they open toward the crotch, they are known as forward pleats.

-Utilitarian or very casual styles such as jeans and cargo pants are flat-front (without pleats at the waistband) but may have bellows pockets.
+Utilitarian or very casual styles such as jeans and cargo pants are mostly flat-front (without pleats at the waistband) but may have bellows pockets.

-Pleated trousers were popular before World War II; fabric rationing during the war precluded the style, and flat front became the standard by necessity of cloth shortages.Pleated pants, especially of the double reverse pleat variety, were commonplace in the 1980s and 1990s, but by the late 2000s they had fallen out of favour.
+Pleated trousers were popular before World War II.
+Pleated pants, especially of the double reverse pleat variety, were commonplace in the 1980s and 1990s, but by the late 2000s they had fallen out of favour.

 Pockets

 A bellows pocket is patch pocket with an inset box pleat to allow the pocket to expand when filled.
 Bellows pockets are typical of cargo pants, safari jackets, and other utilitarian garments.